openshift-evangelists/kbe/content/page/healthz.md

     port: 9876
 ```

-Above means that Kubernetes will after 2 seconds check the `health/` endpoint
+Above means that Kubernetes will start checking `/health` endpoint in every 5 seconds after waiting 2 seconds for the first check.
-every 5 seconds.

 If we now look at the pod we can see that it is considered healthy: